 Manuel Orozco, Director of Migration, Remittances and Development at the Inter-American Dialogue, a US policy analysis centre, believes the consolidation of organized crime in recent years has sparked the increase in the murders of journalists.
-Orozco notes that it is not journalists from prominent media outlets who are being killed, but rather those from lesser known radio stations or television channels who are more likely to report on organized crime and corruption amongst state actors.
+Orozco notes that it is not journalists from prominent media outlets who are being killed, but rather those from lesser known radio stations or television channels who are more likely to report on organized crime and corruption amongst state actors.111 for them to complicate their reputation."
+As such, journalists from the more prominent outlets do not report on issues such as corruption and drug trafficking or, if they do, publish only a limited amount of information.113 Journalists who actively cover corruption and organized crime find themselves targeted by those who wish to silence such coverage.
+One international observer noted that it is not always necessary for journalists to expose links between organized crime and the state; sometimes the fact that they are simply investigating the matter is enough to make them a target.114

-Larger media outlets are controlled by powerful private sector economic interests, which exert influence on what can be published.
-Orozco explains that while the economic elites may not be corrupt, they often set limits on what can be reported because they know and/or work with others who are corrupt and it is "not convenient for them to complicate their reputation."
-As such, journalists from the more prominent outlets do not report on issues such as corruption and drug trafficking or, if they do, publish only a limited amount of information.
-Journalists who actively cover corruption and organized crime find themselves targeted by those who wish to silence such coverage.
-One international observer noted that it is not always necessary for journalists to expose links between organized crime and the state; sometimes the fact that they are simply investigating the matter is enough to make them a target.
+Larger media outlets are controlled by powerful private sector economic interests, which exert influence on what can be published.112 Orozco explains that while the economic elites may not be corrupt, they often set limits on what can be reported because they know and/or work with others who are corrupt and it is "not convenient

 Neither is such violence limited to journalists, as the December 2011 murder of well-known anti-corruption campaigner José Alfredo Landaverde shows.
-Landaverde did significant work detailing the linkages between drug traffickers and state actors, in particular the police and the security ministry.
-In the weeks prior to his murder, he revealed that arms from the Special Forces Cobra squadron had fallen into the hands of organized crime groups and he recommended to the president that a full audit of weapons be carried out.
-According to reports by C-Libre, Landaverde was warned of a possible attempt against his life on November 28, 2011 after he reported alleged police involvement in the December 2009 murder of Julián Arístedes Gonzales, head of Secretary of the Commission for the Fight Against Narcotrafficking (Dirección de Lucha contra el Narcotráfico - DICN), which occurred in December 2009, to the Special Prosecutor against Organised Crime (Fiscalía Especial Contra el Crimen Organizado - FESCCO).
-Although Landaverde's alleged assassin was sentenced to 22 years in prison on January 9, 2014, the intellectual author of the crime (i.e. the individual who ordered the murder but who did not commit the crime itself) is apparently yet to be prosecuted.
+Landaverde did significant work detailing the linkages between drug traffickers and state actors, in particular the police and the security ministry.115 In the weeks prior to his murder, he revealed that arms from the Special Forces Cobra squadron had fallen into the hands of organized crime groups and he recommended to the president that a full audit of weapons be carried out.116 According to reports by C-Libre, Landaverde was warned of a possible attempt against his life on November 28, 2011 after he reported alleged police involvement in the December 2009 murder of Julián Arístedes Gonzales, head of Secretary of the Commission for the Fight Against Narcotrafficking (Dirección de Lucha contra el Narcotráfico - DLCN), which occurred in December 2009,117 to the Special Prosecutor against Organised Crime (Fiscalía Especial Contra el Crimen Organizado - FESCCO).
+Although Landaverde's alleged assassin was sentenced to 22 years in prison on January 9, 2014, the intellectual author of the crime (i.e. the individual who ordered the murder but who did not commit the crime itself) is apparently yet to be prosecuted.118

 A linkage of the violence to organized crime is consistent with the explanation offered by Ethel Deras Enamorado, the State's Attorney General (Procuradora General), who represents Honduras before international bodies such as the UN and the OAS.
-She explained that Central American countries are victims of their position in the drug corridor (i.e. the route through which drugs are smuggled from South American countries to the United States).
-In her view, the increase in violence has resulted from the presence of drug traffickers, gangs and organized crime.
+She explained that Central American countries are victims of their position in the drug corridor (i.e. the route through which drugs are smuggled from South American countries to the United States).119 In her view, the increase in violence has resulted from the presence of drug traffickers, gangs and organized crime.120